Tweet of the Day: Kristin’s Big Announcement

 Note: What I am about to write applies, sadly enough, to any fandom.
 You have been warned.

-I just had several “conversations” with several gamers both on the Jimquisition and on YouTube and I noticed one thing: the fan doesn’t like to have their assumption challenged.
+I just had several “conversations” with several gamers both on the Jimquisition and on YouTube and I noticed one thing: the fan doesn’t like to have their assumptions challenged.

 I am talking about the object in question, not you as a person.
 And you end up with statements like these (names redacted for privacy):